brafdlog/caspion/README.md

 - Create an account in [YNAB](https://ynab.com/referral/?ref=Z5wPbP0cYTWjdTQj&utm_source=customer_referral)
 - Create in YNAB unlinked accounts for each financial account you want to track (bank accounts and credit cards)
 - Get the **YNAB access token**
   - In YNAB go to `Account settings -> Developer settings`
   - Click on `New Token` and `generate`
   - On the top of the screen you will see the full token (the token with XXXX in it is not the full one).
   - Save this token in the YNAB settings in the app.
 - Set your **YNAB budget id**
   - Find your YNAB budget id by going into your budget and taking it from the url: `https://app.youneedabudget.com/XXXXXX-XXXXXX-XXXXXX-XXXXX/budget`
   - Set this budget id in the YNAB settings and save.
 - Fill the table containing account number to ynab account id mapping
   - For each account you want to track add another row to the table
   - To get the `ynab account id` of the account navigate to that account in ynab and get the account id from the url: `https://app.youneedabudget.com/akfkmksdcscd/accounts/XXXXXXXX-XXXX-XXXX-XXXX-XXXX`
   - The `account number` could be the credit card number, or the bank account number.
 To be sure, you can run the app so it exports transactions to a CSV and get the account number from there.
 - **Click on Save to save the configuration**

+## Release

+The Release workflow, configured in `.github/workflows/release.yml`, will draft a new release or update the artifacts on an existing draft, according to the following conditions:

+1. A change pushed to the `master` branch.
+1. The `version` from the `package.json`, with the prefix `v`, is not a **published** release.
+1. Upload the artifacts to the `v${package_version}` Github Release.

 #### Disclaimer